JasonPaulGithub/MicroServicesBackendTestApiProject/README.md

 > curl -X POST -H "Content-type: application/json" -d "10" "http://localhost:8080/postbody"

-You can replace the "10" with the interval you wish to try.
+You can replace the "10" with the interval you wish to use.